Prefer a video walkthrough? See our migration screencast.

 - Tap "Run Export".

 - When prompted, select the "Open in Drafts" option for where to send the export file.
+Both Drafts 4 and 5 support import of data from Drafts 3.

 Each import will be treated as new drafts, so be careful if you choose to run multiple imports as you may create duplicates.